-- Funding Requirements - please provide details outlining what the funding is for and what it is expected to achieve.
+- Please provide details outlining what the funding is for and what it is expected to achieve.

-- All invoices or quotes must come directly from the supplier of the product and be valid at the time of the application for a minimum of up to six months.
+- All invoices or quotes must come directly from an Australian Supplier of the product/service in Australian Dollars and be valid at the time of the application for a minimum of up to six months.

 - The Steve Waugh Foundation (‘the Foundation’) will support children and young adults aged 0-25 years who have a rare disease with a prevalence of at least 2:100,000.

 - You must be an Australian Citizen or an Australian permanent resident of at least five years to gain assistance from the Foundation and;

 - Have a recognised rare disease as identified on ORPHANET: www.orpha.net, or if not recognised your medical specialist must confirm the disease is rare

 - Have already made an application for government funding assistance for the requested item, e.g. NDIS - with documented evidence or NDIS approval or decline

 - The rare disease has been formally and officially diagnosed by a Paediatrician or other Medical Specialist